Last updated on March 20, 2023 by Wandering our World

 Want something a little stronger?
 The beers made by the Bahamian Brewery are definitely worth trying, as are the delicious rum cocktails served up and down the archipelago.
 The Yellow Bird is a favorite rum cocktail of many Bahamians.

-Both the Bahamas and Aruba make excellent holiday destinations, and both have gorgeous beaches and vibrant cultures.
+Both the Bahamas and Aruba make excellent holiday destinations, and both have gorgeous beaches and stunning waters.

 Traveling around the Bahamas can be expensive though.
 Especially if you want to visit some of the most beautiful islands, many of which are uninhabited.